TheJumpCloud/jcapi-ruby/jcapiv2/docs/ActiveDirectoryApi.md

 # **graph_active_directory_traverse_user_group**
 > Array&lt;GraphObjectWithPaths&gt; graph_active_directory_traverse_user_group(activedirectory_id, content_type, accept, opts)

-List the User Groups associated with an Active Directory instance
+List the User Groups bound to an Active Directory instance

-This endpoint will return User Groups associated with an Active Directory instance.
+This endpoint will return all Users Groups bound to an Active Directory instance, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the group's type, id, attributes and paths.
-The `attributes` object is a key/value hash of attributes specifically set for this group.
+The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this Active Directory instance to the corresponding User Group; this array represents all grouping and/or associations that would have to be removed to deprovision the User Group from this Active Directory instance.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/activedirectories/{activedirectory_id}/usersgroups ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/activedirectories/{ActiveDirectory_ID}/usergroups \\   -H 'accept: application/json' \\   -H 'content-type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Example
 ```ruby